SodiumZH/NFF-Girls/wiki/gameplay-en.md

 During the process the mob will always be hostile to you.
 You must do the item-giving process while getting attacked.
 (Item giving cooldown 15s)

-If it failed to attack you (no matter if blocked with shield) for 10s, it will be interrupted.
+If it failed to attack you for 10s, the progress will drop by 0.2.
+(If the attack is Shield-blocked, it's still regarded as attacked.)

 Accepted items: